ocaml/ocaml.org/data/tutorials/language/3ds_02_maps.md

 Note that the initial map `lucky_numbers` remains unchanged.

-## Removing Entries from a Map
+## Removing Entries From a Map

-To remove an entry from a map, use the `remove` function, which takes a key, and a map.
+To remove an entry from a map, use the `remove` function, which takes a key and a map.
 It returns a new map with that key's entry removed.
 ```ocaml
 # let less_lucky_numbers = lucky_numbers |> StringMap.remove "divagnz";;